 - 1 pack of cooked spaghetti, rinsed

-- Heat the butter in a frying pan and saute the mushrooms and garlic for 2 to 3 minutes.
-Add the bacon and saute for another minute or so.
+- Heat the butter in a frying pan and saute the mushrooms and garlic for 2 to 3 minutes, then add the bacon and saute for another minute or so.

 - Add the heavy cream and beef broth and cook until they bubble.